 IDPS tools can detect malware, socially engineered attacks, and other web-based threats, including DDoS attacks.
 They can also provide preemptive intrusion prevention capabilities for internal threats and potentially compromised systems.

 The primary functions of IDPS solutions can be broken down into four main categories:

 - Monitoring: IDPS monitors IT systems using either signature-based or anomaly-based intrusion detection to identify abnormal behavior and signature malicious activity.

 - Alerts: After identifying potential threats, IDPS software will log and send out alert notifications to Inform administrators of abnormal activity.

-Intrusion detection systems (IDS) vs. Intrusion prevention systems (IPS)
+Intrusion Detection (IDS) vs. Intrusion Prevention (IPS)

-IPS, on the other hand, responds based on predetermined criteria of types of attacks by blocking traffic and dropping malicious processes.
-Unfortunately, IPS tools lead to more false positives as they have inferior detection capabilities compared to IDS.
+|IDS tools were built to detect malicious activity and log and send alerts.
+They are not capable of preventing an attack.
+The warnings they raise always require human intervention or an additional security system.||IPS responds based on predetermined criteria of types of attacks by blocking traffic and dropping malicious processes.
+IPS tools lead to more false positives as they have inferior detection capabilities than IDS.|

 IDPS solutions incorporate the strengths of both systems into one product or suite of products.